 From Freedom Square, continue walking on Giorgi Leonidze and then to Ivane Machabeli Street until you come to the Writer’s House of Georgia.
-This used to be the mansion of David Sarajishvili, who started to produce brandy according to French techniques he learned in France.
+This used to be the mansion of David Sarajishvili, who produced brandy using French techniques he learned in France.
 Built in 1905, the building features some of the rare furniture, paintings, and memorabilia of that time.
 Among the most significant items are the custom-made Villeroy & Boch tiles on the terrace.

 Check out the Hogwarts school

 Continue your way to Lado Asatiani Street until you reach Public School N6.
-Often referred to as ‘Hogwarts‘ or ‘the Harry Potter school’ by many locals due to its appearance, this neo-Gothic-style building was a German boarding school for girls.
+Often referred to as Hogwarts or the Harry Potter school by many locals due to its appearance.
+Far from being a place to learn witchcraft and wizardry, this neo-Gothic-style building was a German boarding school for girls.

 Wander through one of the oldest districts

-From here, walk down to almost the end of the street, and once you reach Puris Moedani (‘the Bread Square’), turn right down Betlemi Street.
-This cobblestone district is full of old, wooden-curved colorful balconies and typical courtyards.
+From here, walk down to almost the end of the street, and once you reach Puris Moedani (the Bread Square), turn right down Betlemi Street.
+This cobblestone district is full of colourful old balconies and typical courtyards.
 Walk up to Gomi Street to find the ancient pagan fire warship icon that still stands in Tbilisi.

 Overlook Tbilisi from Narikala Fortress